JoeLeelyf/OVO-Bench/README.md

 Total Avg.: 48.69
 ```
-To evaluate your own models, inherit `OVBenchOffline/Online` class in `./utils/OVBench.py` and implement your own inference pipeline.
+To evaluate your own models, inherit `OVOBenchOffline/Online` class in `./utils/OVOBench.py` and implement your own inference pipeline.
 Refer to our provided models under `./models` for further details.

 ## License
 OVO-Bench is released under `CC BY-NC-SA 4.0` license.
 By downloading our dataset from our website or other sources, the user agrees to adhere to the terms of `CC BY-NC-SA 4.0` and licenses of the source datasets

 ## 🫥 Experimental Results

-## 📍 Citing OVBench
+## 📍 Citing OVO-Bench
 ```bibtex
 @article{Qwen2VL,
   title={Qwen2-VL: Enhancing Vision-Language Model's Perception of the World at Any Resolution},